microsoft/Build25-LAB324/lab/Workshop Instructions/05_Multimodal_Interfaces.md

 2. Click on the attachment icon and go to Desktop folder and upload [context-001](./Images/context-001.png) image and send the prompt.

-> You might struggle to identify this text if I asked, 'Hey, what is this?'
-This demonstrates a classic computer vision challenge in optical character recognition: deciphering unclear, isolated words.
+> This demonstrates a classic computer vision challenge in optical character recognition: deciphering unclear, isolated words.
 Now, if I use gpt-4o-mini and ask, 'What is this?', it responds, 'The text is not clearly readable due to its handwritten style.
 It could be something like “Mark.”'
 Remarkably, it also notes, 'Some portions of the text appear to be blocked and cannot be read.'

 3. We will add a new image, go to Desktop folder and upload [context-002](./Images/context-002.png) image to our chat, with the prompt ```Extract all the texts from the image.
 Explain what you think this is.```